The Sky Tonight

 Two close galaxies

-Low in the south-south-east, two faint smudges of light may be seen.
+Above the south-south-eastern horizon, two faint smudges of light may be seen.
 These are the two Clouds of Magellan, known to astronomers as the LMC (Large Magellanic Cloud) and the SMC (Small Magellanic Cloud).
-The LMC is directly below the SMC, and is noticeably larger.
+The LMC is below the SMC, and is noticeably larger.
 They lie at distances of 190 000 light years for the LMC, and 200 000 light years for the SMC.
 They are about 60 000 light years apart.
-These dwarf galaxies circle our own much larger galaxy, the Milky Way, and are linked to it by the Magellanic Stream.
+These dwarf galaxies circle our own much larger galaxy, the Milky Way.
 The LMC is slightly closer, but this does not account for its larger appearance.
 It really is larger than the SMC, and has developed as an under-sized barred spiral galaxy.

 These two Clouds are the closest galaxies to our own, but lie too far south to be seen by the large telescopes in Hawaii, California and Arizona.
-They are 15 times closer than the famous Andromeda and Triangulum galaxies, and so can be observed in much clearer detail.
+They are 15 times closer than the famous Andromeda and Triangulum galaxies in the northern half of the sky, and so can be observed in much clearer detail.
 Our great observatories in Australia, both radio and optical, have for many years been engaged in important research involving these, our nearest inter-galactic neighbours.

 Astronomy Picture of the Day